CodeByAR/angular-login-ngrx/README.md

 Run below commands in command prompt after cloning/downloading the code
 1. ***npm install*** - to doownload all the dependencies specified in package.json
 2. ***npm start*** - to start the application (will be available on localhost:4200)

+##Improvement Scope
+1. User login session can be managed on page reload
+2. Wild card route can be setup for better error handling
+3. Preloading strategy can be implemented for optimizing application first load time
+4. Global error handler can be implemented to manage the logs
+5. HTTP interceptor can be added for managing request headers
+6. Routing can be handled with const/enum for maintaining source of truth
+7. User related information can be added in store to make it readily available
+8. NgRx devtools can be integrated to enhance developers coding experience